Categories

 Score: Tom Snow, Jim Steinman, Kenny Loggins, Dean Pitchford, Miles Goodman

-Verdict: [Samplenerd choice] What is it about dance movies that can generate a dance craze?
-Footloose is no different, one reviewer wrote at the time “****…
+Verdict: What is it about dance movies that can generate a dance craze?

-A film that revolves less around music itself to dance as a necessary expression of youth, the narrative of the religious community banning it’s free expression due to a previous event was – I thought, an unusual premise for a dance movie.
+A film that revolves less around music itself to dance as a necessary expression of youth.
+The narrative of the religious community banning certain forms of free expression due to a previous event was – I thought, an unusual premise for a dance movie.

 Written and recorded specifically for the movie ‘Footloose’ represents one of those rare events where two media forms unite to produce a culturally significant event.
 Dirty Dancing being another.